ProgGeddy/react-template/README.md

 ```

 The app should launch in a browser, but if it does not navigate to http://localhost:3000/

-At this point, you are ready to begin building your own React app.
+At this point you are ready to begin building your own React app.

 ## Release History